Davao del Norte Sports Complex: Facilities

-oval track

-The complex has several sporting facilities including a 3,000-capacity main grand stand, an rubberized eight-track athletics oval, an Aquatic Center featuring a ten-lane Olympic size swimming pool (50 meters) with a warm up pool (12 meters) that has a grandstand with 500 person capacity, two lawn tennis courts, an air-conditioned multi-purpose gymnasium (Rodolfo P. Del Rosario Gymnasium, RDR Gymnasium) that can be used for indoor games, two football fields (one inside the track oval and one beside it) and a club house.
+The complex has several sporting facilities including a 3,000-capacity main grand stand, a rubberized eight-track athletics oval, an Aquatic Center featuring a ten-lane Olympic-size swimming pool (50 meters) with a warm up pool (12 meters), two lawn tennis courts, an air-conditioned multi-purpose Rodolfo P. Del Rosario Gymnasium that can be used for indoor games, two football fields, and a club house.

-The complex also has a lighting system for night events consisting of four light towers with high-intensity bulbs and additional LED lights on the main grandstand, allowing for late afternoon to night events to be conducted.
+The complex also has a lighting system for night events, consisting of four light towers with high-intensity bulbs and additional LED lights on the main grandstand.

-The main grandstand has several multi-purpose rooms that can used for other indoor games such as table tennis or chess, or be used as work rooms, storage rooms for equipment, clinics, or food distribution centers.
-A VIP Lounge with a holding room is provided for visiting dignitaries and special guests.

-Offices for the Provincial Sports Office and the Building and a sub-office for the Ground Maintenance Division of the Provincial General Services Office are located in the main grandstand and Aquatic Center grandstand, respectively.
+The main grandstand has several multi-purpose rooms that can be used for other indoor games or storage space.
+Offices for the Provincial Sports Office and a sub-office for the Provincial General Services are located in the main grandstand and Aquatic Center grandstand, respectively.

-The clubhouse features a canteen operated by the provincial government employees' cooperative, an open-air dining area, and an air-conditioned conference room; it can be rented for special events by individuals or groups through a reservation with the cooperative.
+The clubhouse features a canteen operated by the provincial government employees', an open-air dining area, and an air-conditioned conference room.

-In order to accommodate more events during the 2015 Palarong Pambansa, an additional football field and archery range were added.
-Both are provided with steel bleachers and viewing areas to accommodate a small audience.